DCR - MWRA Memorandum of Understanding

 The Water Supply Protection Trust has a five person board of trustees responsible for approving the Office of Watershed Management Annual Work Plan and Budget each spring for the following fiscal year beginning in July.
 The members of the board of trustees are:

-1. Matthew A. Beaton, Secretary of the Energy and Environmental Affairs represented by Acting Director of Water Policy Vandana Rao, Ph.D.
+1. Kathleen Theoharides, Secretary of the Massachusetts Executive Office of Energy and Environmental Affairs represented by Acting Director of Water Policy Vandana Rao, Ph.D.

 2. Fred Laskey, Executive Director of the MWRA.